 PHORNANO offers a portfolio of fluorescent 4nDOTS with predefined emission wavelengths, as well as customized 4nDOTS on demand.
-A correlation with particle concentration is displayed below in Table 1
+An overview is provided in Table 1

 Table 1: 4nDOTS emission wavelength, Item number, particle concentration and color of emission.

-*) Emission wavelength can be customized between 540 nm (green) and 650 nm (red).
+*) Emission wavelength can be customized between 490 nm (blue/green) and 620 nm (red).
 For emission wavelength of 580 nm (yellow), please ask for 4nDOT580.
 Other emission wavelengths are available upon request.